 Flexible self-paced learning

-In order to effectively deliver inclusive teaching, teachers need to be able to:
+To deliver inclusive teaching effectively, teachers need to be able to:

 - understand and evaluate the best available methods of encouraging learning in the classroom